JuliusWinther/Steam-Machine/README.md

 ## Limitations

 Modification and Distribution: The software is intended for demonstration purposes only.
 It should not be modified, distributed, or used beyond educational purposes.
 For security reasons, the launcher class has been removed.
+For further details, please refer to the LICENSE file.

 ## Contributions